uga-libraries/hub-monitoring/documentation/Workflow_ Monitoring_Born-Digital_Collections_Hub.md

 It will validate the fixity for each file in an accession and update each accession’s preservation log with the result.
 It also creates a summary report of the validations for easier review.

+In rare cases, an accession is split into multiple bags.
+It will have a folder acc-id_bags at the level where there is normally a single bag, and will be in the fixity validation log with a result of "Validate separately"

 By default, the script uses each bag’s built-in validation function to check the fixity of the contents.
 The bag may be named accession_bag or accession_zipped_bag (the contents of the bag are zipped, not the bag itself).
 If the bag cannot validate, it will use the bag manifest to validate.